K1utzer/Chess.com-bot/README.md

 Winrate 100%, could be lower on higher ranks

-Banrate 100%, 2 Accounts - 2 Banned
+Banrate 100%, 2 Accounts - 2 Banned (in legit mode)

 **The use of external software is forbidden on chess.com.**